mikaelrothig/mikaelrothig/README.md

 ###

 <p align="left">I'm Mikael Röthig, a software developer from Cape Town, South Africa.
-I'm passionate about crafting user-friendly experiences and bringing clean, visually appealing designs to life.</p>
+I bring clean code and visually appealing designs to life, ensuring a seamless and engaging user journey across all devices.

 ###